 Will I feel pain during or after the procedure?

-While many patients may be in great pain before they see an endodontist, most report that the pain is relieved by the endodontist and they are comfortable during the procedure.
+Although many patients may experience great pain before they see an endodontist, most report the pain is relieved by the endodontist and they are comfortable during the procedure.

 For the first few days after treatment, the tooth may feel sensitive, especially if there was pain or infection before the procedure.
 This discomfort can be relieved with over-the-counter or prescription medications.
-The endodontist will tell you how to care for your tooth at home.
+Dr. Ayik will tell you how to care for your tooth at home.

 How can the tooth hurt if the nerve is gone?